This page still requires a bit more work, and may also be further extended.

 Figure 1: relative character pair distributions of Latin and Voynich text (FSG) compared

 This problem can be approached by applying a two-state Hidden Markov Model (HMM) to all texts.
 This technique has been introduced already with a short dedicated description.
-For texts in most common languages this effectively classifies all characters into vowels and consonants, though sometimes with some minor 'surprises'.
-The most frequent character in the languages of the four plain texts is a vowel.
-Therefore, for the Voynich MS text, we will call the 'vowel' state the one that includes the single most frequent character.
-This is the character o.
+For texts in most common languages this tends to classify all characters into vowels and consonants, though sometimes with some minor 'surprises'.

-For texts in known languages the tool converged fairly quickly and produced the same results as the standard implementation, for those cases in which it has been compared.
-For the text of the Voynich MS the results reported by Reddy and Knight (2011) (2) suggest that this method is not successful in identifying vowels and consonants in the Voynich MS text (3).
-After some experimentation, it turned out that it was helpful to treat spaces as a separate, third state, which is possible with my alterative method, but not with the standard HMM algorithm (4).
+For texts in known languages the tool converges fairly quickly and produces very similar results to the standard implementation, for those cases in which it has been compared.
+For the text of the Voynich MS the results reported by Reddy and Knight (2011) (1) suggest that this method is not successful in identifying vowels and consonants in the Voynich MS text (2).

-The results of this experimentation are shown in the following.
+The results of all on-going experimentation are shown in the following.
 The first plot shows the expected effect on the organisation and colour distributions in these plots.